 - York: 30 + 60 = 90

-Neither of which is enough for a 90-pt CSA marginal victory, even after all that marching, levying, HF garrison capturing, and PA militia mauling!
+Just short of (or barely squeaking by with) a 90-point CSA marginal victory, even after all that marching, levying, HF garrison capturing, and PA militia mauling!

 Arrival of the AoP

 OK.
 Back to the rules as written.
 The AoP must arrive on the map at some point.
 The problem is that they arrive on the south edge of the map, and must march through Maryland at their 1862 snail's pace.
 But in June 1863 the Army of the Potomac was a completely different animal.
 The long marches of the AoP in late June were quite amazing.

 Take for example the 6th Corps: